softpython2884/Iris/iris-client/README.md

 -   **Access Key**: `IRIS-Ut9OWLLQWhB#FEc6awCLdLlZrSUh$WGzLHpvvCbY`
 -   **Security Level**: `7` (Administrator)

-The client should use this key to log in and get a token, which can then be used to create other users.
+The client should use this key to log in and get a token, which can then be used to create other users and manage the system.

 ## 3. Client TUI (Text-based User Interface) Design